mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 <div class="media-caption">the bitcoin blockchain</div>

-The *previous block hash* is found by doing a *SHA265* hash twice in succession on the previous block header.
-As we saw in the hashing section at the start, that is a very quick thing for a computer to do.
+The *previous block hash* is found by doing a *SHA265* hash twice in succession on all the data in the previous block header.
+As we saw in the hashing section earlier, that is a very quick thing for a computer to do.

 The *merkle root* is loosely defined as a hash of all transactions contained within the block.
 The transaction data is the pre-image and the *merkle root* is the hash.
-The transactions in a block will always have the same merkle root, because hashing is deterministic, and the merkle root is only 32 bytes, whereas all of the transactions can come to 1MB, so it is more efficient.
+This another useful feature of cryptographic hashing - it can be used to summarise a large amonut of data in a very small amount of data.
+The transactions in a block generally take up over 1MB, however the merkle root is only 32 bytes (64 hexadecimal digits).

-- timestamp: the current date-time of the block
+The *timestamp* is the current date and time of the block.
-- difficulty: this is a representation of the

-The bitcoin blockchain is basically a chain of blocks.
-Each block references the previous block, right back to the very first block created by Satoshi Nakamoto on 4 Jan 2009.
+The *difficulty* is a description of how many attempts, on average, a miner will need to make to find a solution to the test.
+As mentioned at the end of the previous section on hashing, the test in bitcoin mining involves finding a hash that is lower than a given target.
+The *difficulty* value in the block header specifies what that target value is.
+The way this works is quite technical and is not necessary to understand bitcoin mining, however if you are curious I have included it in the annex (the final section of this article).
+The basic principle however is simple - increasing the difficulty lowers the target value so that miners will have to put in more hashing attempts, and decreasing the difficulty raises the target value so that miners will have to put in fewer hashing attempts.

+Finally the *nonce* is something we have already discussed in the section on hashing.
+The only difference here is that with bitcoin the nonce is an integer.

+OK, lets dive into a practical simulation of bitcoin mining to see how all this works.
+Click the *mine* button a few times and have a look at what this does, both to the results area and to the nonce in the block header:

 <div class="form-container" id="form4">
 <div class="media-container"><div class="media-positioner">